Charter for Diversity Commission of

 Vision: To create a culture in which all people are valued and supported, and to celebrate the similarities and differences among us.
 In doing so, we will prepare the DMACC community to live, to learn, and to work together in a global society.

-- Engage students in an open, supportive, and responsive environment.
+Engage students, staff, faculty, and administration in an open, supportive, and responsive environment.

 - Offer diversity education and development opportunities for the DMACC community.